 One Hour Can Change a Life

 It’s true.
 Volunteering as little as one hour a month – or more if you are able – can help strengthen our community and make a difference in someone’s life in ways you can’t

 Goodman JFS volunteers help those in our community facing hunger, poverty, loneliness and isolation.
 We welcome all volunteers regardless of race, religion, sex, sexual orientation, background and skills.
 All that is required is a desire to make a difference in our community.
 We’ll work with you to match your interests, skills and availability with one of our clients or programs.
 Won’t you please join us by becoming a volunteer today?
-Contact Dawn Staton, Director of Older Adult Initiatives, at mailto:email@example.com or call 954-370-2140.
+Contact Pamela Carre, Director of Volunteer Programs, email: firstname.lastname@example.org or call 954-909-0839.

 - Friendly Visitors (Holocaust survivors, as well as older adult clients) – Our Friendly Visitor program matches volunteers with socially isolated and often homebound Holocaust survivors and/or older adult clients in our community.
 Volunteers meet with their matched client for at least one hour every week to provide companionship and a social connection.
 When possible, matches are created based on common interests, hobbies and location.
-Friendly Visitors fulfill a sacred role by reminding these individuals that they remain an important part of our community..
+Friendly Visitors fulfill a sacred role by reminding these individuals that they remain an important part of our community.

 - Friendly Caller (Holocaust survivors, as well as older adult clients) – Friendly Caller volunteers call isolated, homebound Holocaust survivors and/or older adult clients once a week.
 As a Friendly Caller, volunteers check in, chat and make sure the person is doing well.